EB corbos Linux SDK

 Description

-Creates a custom inittial RAM disk (initrd) based on busybox using YAML configuration file.
+Creates a custom initial RAM disk (initrd) based on busybox using YAML configuration file.
 The synopsis is boot_generator <boot>.yaml <output_path>

 BuildTools